If you want to know the difference in muscle growth between natural and enhanced bodybuilding, then you’ll want to read this article.

 The results?
 Here’s what happened after ten weeks:

-- Group one (natural, no exercise) saw no significant changes in muscle mass and strength.
+- Group one (natural, no exercise) saw no significant changes in muscle tissue and strength.

 - Group two (steroids, no exercise) gained, on average, seven pounds of muscle.